derek-knox/Coding-For-Designers/book/Coding and Visual Design/Elements and Elements.md

 ### Space and Scope

-Naturally, by creating an enclosure, you simultaneously create *space*, the fourth design element.
+Naturally, by creating an enclosure, you simultaneously create *space*, the fourth visual design element.
 In programming, this fourth element can also be thought of as space, but the term used is *scope*.
 Shapes allow their enclosed space to be distinct from the space outside.
 A function’s scope allows it to be distinct from the scope outside too.
 Distinct space and distinct scope allow various areas to exist simultaneously without clashing.
 This is super valuable when programming.

 ![Space & Scope Examples](../assets/img/visual-todo-placeholder.jpg "Space & Scope Examples")

 ### Color and Signature

-*Color*, the fifth element of design provides a common way to differentiate similar or otherwise identical shapes.
+*Color*, the fifth element of visual design provides a common way to differentiate similar or otherwise identical shapes.
 A function’s *signature* allows functions to differentiate themselves too.
 Adding a signature to a function, like color to a shape, gives it an identity.

 ![Color & Signature Examples](../assets/img/visual-todo-placeholder.jpg "Color & Signature Examples")